 As a dog parent, one of my worst nightmares is dognapping and I’m obsessive about the safety of my own dog, but I still worry.
 How do you prevent dognapping?
 What can you do if your dog is stolen and how can you get a stolen dog back?
 Are certain breeds or types of dogs more likely to be dognapped than others?
 Here’s what dog parents need to know about dognapping.

 The story of Lady Gaga’s dogs being stolen is especially scary and unfortunately, it’s not as uncommon as you might think.
 Earlier this year a San Francisco woman was robbed at gunpoint and her French Bulldog puppy was taken from her.

 An estimated two million pets are stolen every year in the United States.
-The American Kennel Club, which tracks instances of dog theft from their National Pet Theft Database, found a 31% increase in dognappings in recent years, with newly stolen dogs reported daily from communities across the country.
+And it’s believed that incidences of dognapping are rising due to increased demand for dogs and puppies, during the COVID-19 pandemic.
+The American Kennel Club, which tracks instances of dog theft from their National Pet Theft Database, has found a 31 percent increase in dognappings in recent years, with newly stolen dogs reported daily from communities across the country.